chef/automate/components/docs-chef-io/content/automate/reports.md

 ### Dates in Compliance Reports

-The dashboard shows the results of all scans with end times on the _currently selected day_.
+The dashboard shows the results of all scans with end times on the _current selected day_.
-The currently selected day, as highlighted in the search bar, bases itself on timestamps in Coordinated Universal Time (UTC).
+The _current selected day_, as highlighted in the search bar, bases itself on timestamps in Coordinated Universal Time (UTC).

 The trend graph provides a historical overview of node status over time.
 You can change it to display overviews of the past 10 days, 1 month, 3 months, or 1 year.